On view

 Photo by Jerry L. Thompson

-Robert Murray developed his signature method of folding and bending a sheet of metal in the early 1960s, working with foundries to achieve his artistic vision.
-Kiana’s deep curves were wrought by steel rollers, while its bent or folded parts were created with a hydraulic press brake.
-Murray always starts with a flat, single plate of steel, which, he has noted, he “tend[s] to look at … like a big piece of canvas.”
-The paint of Kiana is bright and shiny, similar to the exterior of a car, however, the deep bends of the sculpture form extreme ripples never seen in automobile design.
+Kiana’s deep curves were wrought using steel rollers, while its bent and folded parts were made with a hydraulic press brake.
+Although the painted exterior is bright and shiny, similar to the exterior of a car, the deep bends of the sculpture create extreme ripples never seen in automobile design.
 As Murray has commented, “In a nutshell, and it’s probably hedonistic, these works are really an attempt to get sensuous responses out of metal without it becoming playful.”